Music

 Redefining the typical girl group sound

 Many people describe NewJeans’ music as a breath of fresh air and it’s not hard to see why.
 For the longest time, K-pop girl groups have been dominated by the girl crush concept which usually consists of fierce makeup, strong punchlines and channelling their inner badassery.
+Or completely lean into the cutesy side of things complete with bright colours and doe-eyed expressions.

 For once, it was a nice shift to see a K-pop group fully embracing their youth and not trying to rush their maturity.
-NewJeans continue to capture the innocence, charm and insecurities that come with growing up in all its vulnerability.
+NewJeans continues to capture the innocence, charm and insecurities that come with growing up in all its vulnerability.
 With K-pop’s hyper-fixation of packaging perfection, their presence in the industry shows that it’s okay to have fun and pull back a little.

 Y2K is here to stay